flanksource/docs/mission-control/docs/playbooks/examples/approval.md

         script: kubectl scale --replicas={{.params.replicas}} --namespace={{.config.tags.namespace}} deployment {{.config.name}}
 ```

+## Explanation

-This playbook is designed to be triggered manually as it isn't listening on any automated triggers .i.e. events or webhooks.
-It scales the given deployment to the desired number of replicas; where the replicas come from the parameters.
+This playbook is designed to be triggered manually.
+It does not listen for automated triggers such as events or webhooks.
+The playbook scales the specified deployment to the desired number of replicas, which are provided as parameters.

-The notable thing here is the `approval` spec which enforces that playbook is approved by either the admin or any person from the the DevOps team before it runs.
+The `approval` section specifies that the playbook requires approval before execution.
+The approval can be granted by either the admin or any member of the DevOps team.